 - In the data transfer phase, the mobile host and remote host can exchange data packets with each other.

-- The most important advantage of mobile IP is that it allows the communication of a mobile host with remote host even if the mobile host is in the foreign network.
+- The most important advantage of mobile IP is that it allows the communication of a mobile host with a remote host even if the mobile host is in a foreign network.

-So, this is all about mobile IP which is designed to achieve mobile communication which means a mobile host can communicate with a remote host without losing the connection with the home network.
+So, this is all about mobile IP that allows mobile communication i.e. a mobile host can communicate with a remote host without losing the connection with the home network.